-Exceptional: Though "Exceptional" forms part of "outstanding", these cases are "exceptional among outstanding"; these cases\ will be put up by the Laboratory to CSIR for registration in the database of "Jewels of CSIR".
-Individuals within the laboratory with exceptional performance or "outlier" can be given an individual score of 1.1.
-Exceptional means the performance is exemplary and falls into the top 16% of the scientists.
-Besides his performance in all round sectors/goods (public, private, societal, strategic, etc.), should have also received recognition in the form of prestigious awards such as Shanti Swarup Bhatnagar, fellowship of Academy, etc.
+Exceptional: Individuals within the laboratory with exceptional performance or "outlier" can be given an individual score of 1.1.
+Exceptional means the performance is exemplary and falls into the top 1% of the scientists.
+Besides his performance in all round sectors/goods (public, private, societal, strategic, etc.), should have also received recognition in the form of prestigious awards such as Shanti Swarup Bhatnagar, fellowship of Academy, etc. For additional information please refer to Annexure-I. As recognition of the splendid performance, the scientist can be considered for immediate assessment to the next higher scientific grade.

-Outstanding (90 and above): Outstanding means significantly exceeds CSIR's expectations.
-This is reserved for those whose performance during the review period falls into the top 33% of the scientists at their level.
-As a motivating factor and a strong support to pursue the outstanding work, the candidate receiving the "Outstanding" grade will be a potential candidate for assessment ahead of the normal residency period\ in his present scientist grade if the same consistency is maintained.
+Excellent: Excellent means significantly exceeds CSIR's expectations.
+This is reserved for those whose performance during the review period falls into the top 20% of the scientists at their level.
+As a motivating factor and a strong support to pursue the outstanding work, the candidate receiving the "Excellent" grade will be assessed ONE YEAR ahead of the normal residency period in his present scientist grade.